 Center for Cyber Security Training LLC is happy to bring to you EXPLOIT DEVELOPMENT in partnership with Corelan GCV.
 We're excited to announce that we have two public classes with limited availability.
-Advanced on January 28-31, 2019 and Bootcamp on a future date.
+Bootcamp on July 22-25, 2019 (4 days) and Advanced on September 23-26, 2019 (4 days).
 Registration forms specify all the details and the link can be found under each abstract.

 - Course contents are subject to change.
 Both this website and www.corelan-training.com site.